jjinking/cats-book/NOTES.md

     counters + (machine -> amount |+| counters.getOrElse(machine, m.empty))
   }

-  def merge(that: GCounter[A])(implicit b: BoundedSemiLattice[A]): GCounter[A] =
+  // How can you combine the counters of type Map when you only have implicit BoundedSemiLattice instances for Int and Set? def merge(that: GCounter[A])(implicit b: BoundedSemiLattice[A]): GCounter[A] =
     GCounter(counters |+| that.counters)
     //GCounter { counters ++ that.counters.map {